-- Recruitment procedures, including advertising and selection Appointment process; - Job classification and/or grading; - Remuneration, employment benefits and terms of conditions of employment; - Job assignment; - Working environment and facilities: - Training and development; - Performance evaluation, promotion, transfer and demotions. - 4.2 Employees of the university living with disabilities may not be unfairly discriminated against in job selection, be dismissed, removed from normal duty or isolated solely on grounds of disability. - 4.3 The management of the NWU must ensure that any prejudice against, victimisation, harassment, or unfair discrimination of persons with a disability do not occur, and if it does, that it is dealt with according to appropriate procedures and where necessary, by means of disciplinary action. - 4.4 It is the policy of the NWU to - a) ensure a workplace that is free from unfair discrimination on any grounds, including disability; - b) promote employment equity and diversity in the workplace; - c) recognise that disability does not diminish the right of employees to be gainfully employed and to contribute to the workplace; - d) ensure that persons living with disabilities are treated fairly and provided with equal opportunities at NWU as a workplace; - e) implement a disability awareness programme; - address the health, safety and the working environment of employees living with disabilities; - g) creating a safe environment in the workplace for employees living with disabilities; - h) ensure that the rights of employees living with disabilities are fully respected in the workplace;
+- Recruitment procedures, including advertising and selection Appointment process; - Job classification and/grading; - Remuneration, employment benefits and terms of conditions of employment; - Job assignment; - Working environment and facilities; - · Training and development; - Performance evaluation, promotion, transfer and demotions. - 4.2 Employees of the university living with disabilities may not be unfairly discriminated against in job selection, be dismissed, removed from normal duty or isolated solely on grounds of disability. - 4.3 The management of the NWU must ensure that any prejudice against, victimisation, harassment, or unfair discrimination of persons with a disability do not occur, that it is dealt with according to appropriate procedures and where necessary, by means of disciplinary action.

+4.4 It is the policy of the NWU to -

-- i) provide the employees of the university with a clearly outlined normative framework within which to understand and manage the inclusion and advancement of people living with disabilities; - where reasonably possible, re-integrate employees who become disabled during employment by exploring the possibility of offering alternative work, reduced work or flexible work placement, and to - k) assist employees living with disabilities whose disability arose from a work-related illness or accident, to apply for the available statutory compensation.
+- 4.4.1 ensure a workplace that is free from unfair discrimination on any grounds, including disability; - 4.4.2 promote employment equity and diversity in the workplace; - 4.4.3 recognise that disability does not diminish the right of employees to be gainfully employed and to contribute to the workplace; - 4.4.4 ensure that persons living with disabilities are treated fairly and provided with equal opportunities at NWU as a workplace; - 4.4.5 implement a disability awareness programme; - 4.4.6 address the health, safety and the working environment of employees living with disabilities; - 4.4.7 creating a safe environment in the workplace for employees living with disabilities; - 4.4.8 ensure that the rights of employees living with disabilities are fully respected in the workplace; - 4.4.9 provide the employees of the university with clearly outlined normative framework within which to understand and manage the inclusion and advancement of people living with disabilities; - 4.4.10 where reasonably possible, re-integrate employees who became disabled during employment by exploring the possibility of offering alternative work, reduced work or flexible work placement; and to - 4.4.11 assist employees living with disabilities whose disability arose from a work-related illness or accident, to apply for the available statutory compensation.

-5 IMPLEMENTATION
+5 Implementation

-- 5.1 The University Management Committee must ensure that this policy is implemented in accordance with the prescribed processes, and procedures. - 5.2 Line Managers must adhere to this policy and follow the prescribed processes and procedures. - 5.3 The People and Culture Department of the university is responsible for the administration process, and the provision of statistics for people living with disabilities.
+- 5.1 The University Management Committee must ensure that this policy is implemented in accordance with the prescribed processes, and procedures. - 5.2 Line managers must adhere to this policy and follow the prescribed processes and procedures. - 5.3 The People and Culture department of the university is responsible for the administration process, and the provision of statistics for people living with disabilities.